honzakuzel1989/examples/README.md

 # examples

 !without warranty!
-!some examples may be ugly, stupid and especially nonfunctional!
+!some examples may be unfinished, ugly, stupid and especially nonfunctional!